cfaddict/sneakerhead/README.md

 - find users by location
 - some kind of cool view that is just a wall of photos and you can click through to view details
 - mogodb integration
+- storing images somewhere else such as amazon s3

 Please send any ideas you have for this little ficticious application to danvega at gmail dot com.